Jimbly/dcjam2025/Jimb-TODO.md

 * on next combat playtest
   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder
-* Music

 Polish
 * escape from travel map is also opening pause menu
+* extra locked door loop on floor 12?
 * race game
   * use `combat-hit-crit-2` in race game upon death
   * ramp-up period with only a few asteroids
   * do a "safe!" thing for a moment so you stop pressing forward at the end? (and so if you're about to hit an asteroid you see it)
-* extra looked door loop on floor 12?

 * display medkit count on hud and (H)
 * pop-up upon getting any item except medkits, give quick equip option